 Harmanpreet Kaur Bhullar was born on March 8, 1989, in Moga, Punjab.
 Her parents are Harmandar Singh Bhullar and Satwinder Kaur.
 Her father once played volleyball and basketball before working as a judicial clerk.
 He encouraged her interest in sports from a young age.
 Her mother managed the home and supported the family.
 Harmanpreet grew up with her sister Hemjeet and two brothers.
 In the streets of Moga, she played cricket with borrowed equipment and simple resources.

 Her skills developed further at Gian Jyoti School Academy, which was about 30 kilometres from her home.
 Coach Kamaldish Singh Sodhi noticed her natural strength and helped shape her batting technique.
 He often said she played with the same power as the boys.
-During her school years, she regularly played cricket with boys and built her confidence.
+During her school years, she regularly played cricket with boys, which helped build her confidence.
 Those early experiences laid the foundation for her future career.

 Harmanpreet Kaur: Personal Details (Updated 2025)